Marvel Comics Video Library

 The volumes were released in a numerical sequence, and each one featured a title and cover relating to a character that appears in one or both of the episodes on the tape.
 Most covers included the title of one of the episodes as well.
 The videos came in a slightly oversized case with artwork from Marvel Comics on the outside, complete with episode descriptions on the back.

-Characters featured included heroes such as Spider-Man, Hulk, Sub-Mariner, Captain America, Thor and Iron Man as well as villains such as Dr. Doom, the Vulture, Green Goblin, Magneto.
+Characters featured included heroes such as Spider-Man, Hulk, Sub-Mariner, Captain America, Thor, and Iron Man, as well as villains such as Dr. Doom, the Vulture, Green Goblin, and Magneto.

 The intent was to keep going with the series until every available episode of the various series were released on tape.
 However, Prism canceled the arrangement after two cycles were released, one with the hero's names and one with a villain's name.

 Volumes

 DVD release

-Several DVD volumes (8) were released in 2008 by Morningstar Ent. in Canada.
-However, these were direct Betamax transfers, (using the Betamax BII linear audio track which resulted in muffled sound, even though all the Beta releases had had their audio recorded in Beta Hi-Fi) and were not remastered in any way, Apparently because of legal reasons.
-Also, strangely, None of the DVDs mention MARVEL COMICS or ENTERTAINMENT anywhere.
+Several DVD volumes were released in 2008 by Morningstar Ent. in Canada.
+However, these were direct Betamax transfers, (using the Betamax BII linear audio track which resulted in muffled sound, even though all the Beta releases had had their audio recorded in Beta Hi-Fi) and were not remastered in any way, apparently because of legal reasons.
+Also, none of the DVDs mention MARVEL COMICS or ENTERTAINMENT anywhere.
+There were two box-sets released, each comprising three separate DVDs within a slipcover; one entitled "Heroes" and the other one "Villains".